Pylons/pyramid/docs/narr/traversal.rst

 Using the ``root_factory`` argument to a :class:`repoze.bfg.configuration.Configurator` constructor tells your :mod:`repoze.bfg` application to call this root factory to generate a root object whenever a request enters the application.
+This root factory is also known as the global root factory.

 A root factory is passed a :term:`request` object and it is expected to return an object which represents the root of the object graph.